 Efforts Within UNFCCC

-The UN’s Global Stocktake, which concluded at the recent UN Climate summit (COP28), assessed progress towards the goals of the Paris Agreement for the first time, including Article 2.1(c).
-In its key findings released in a Synthesis Report in September 2023, it recognized that financial flows include “international and domestic, public and private.”
+Article 2.1(c) has been surfaced in several different forums within the UNFCCC over the past several years.
+These include the UN’s Global Stocktake, which concluded at the 2023 UN climate summit (COP28) and assessed progress towards the goals of the Paris Agreement, including Article 2.1(c), for the first time.
+In its key findings, it recognized that financial flows include “international and domestic, public and private.”

 The Standing Committee on Finance (SCF), established during COP16, has two tasks related to Article 2.1(c): mapping information that contributes to the implementation of Article 2.1(c) and preparing a synthesis report (published in November 2023) analyzing how to operationalize it.
 The SCF provided a first report at COP27 and an updated report at COP28 for countries’ consideration.